 Both procedures are recognized as safe and effective in the hair restoration industry.
 Just because a doctor may recommend one don’t believe they are a “quack” or using an outdated method.
 Rather, there are simple differences in how each is performed.
 Most doctors or at least different doctors in the same office are able to provide both types.

 Follicular unit extraction (FUE) is a process where each follicular unit is taken individually from the scalp in random places.
-Think of random “plucking” throughout the scalp seeking donor hair.
-Follicular unit transplantation (FUT) differs in that the doctor surgically removes a small strip of the scalp from which then the
+Think of random “plucking” throughout the scalp seeking the donor’s hair.
+Follicular unit transplantation (FUT) differs in that the doctor surgically removes a small strip of the scalp from which then the donor’s hairs are harvested.

 Pain Management and Scarring